Lighting 101: Textural Lighting for Detail Shots

 The key is adding depth and texture to what may be a boring, two-dimensional object.
 To do this, you'll be placing the item somewhere so that you can get the strobe to exectly the same height to let the hard light rake across your object.
 You can use a table, or you can simply set the item on a floor and place the flash on the floor a few feet away.

 By far, your biggest variable will be the height of the flash to your object.
 Nail this variable down first.
-Little moves make big differences.
-That is why I like to use a table to get the object offf of the ground (and the flash on a nearby stand) for flexibility.
+Little moves make big differences n the way a seemingly two-dimensional object expresses its true three-dimensionality.
+For that reason (and more flexibility) I sometimes like to use a table to get the subject I am shooting off of the ground (and place the flash on a nearby light stand.
+That way I can control the relative angle and height very precisely.

 Use a warming gel to mimic late-day light if you wish.
 Place books strategically between your light and the objects to create interesting shadows.